Katona-Peter/mental-health-awareness/README.md

 A navigation bar facilitate the user to chose between different sections of webpage.
 The Information is organized in Cards, which components present mental health tips and common issues, providing a visually appealing way of content.
 A grid layout for external links to mental health resources styled with Bootstrap buttons make them stand out.
-A section of testimonials encourage the users.
+A section of testimonials conveys encouraging message to the users.

 ## Used By